wufeim/elements-of-statistical-learning/source/index.rst

 1. **I'd like to add a comment/provide an exercise solution/point out a mistake.**

-   If you are familiar with git and reStructuredText, you could submit `a pull requrest <https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request>`_ on the `GitHub repo of this project <https://github.com/wufeim/elements-of-statistical-learning>`_.
+   If you are familiar with git and reStructuredText, you could submit `a pull requrest <https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request>`_ to the `GitHub repo of this project <https://github.com/wufeim/elements-of-statistical-learning>`_.
 Otherwise, opening `an issue <https://guides.github.com/features/issues/#:~:text=A%20typical%20issue%20on%20GitHub%20looks%20a%20bit,with%20access%20to%20the%20repository%20to%20provide%20feedback>`_ on GitHub would be a great idea as well.

 2. **I'd like to become a collaborator of this project.**